ACES: Who Tests the Tests? Leave-One-Out AUC Consistency for Code Generation: Experiments

 \subsection{Analysis}

-Throughout this section, we restrict analysis to non-trivial tasks~($0 < n^+ < n$; details in Table~\ref{tab:assumption-summary}) and non-constant tests~($0 < p_j < 1$), since trivial tasks and constant-column tests carry no ranking signal.
+We restrict this analysis to non-trivial tasks~($0 < n^+ < n$; details in Table~\ref{tab:assumption-summary}) and non-constant tests~($0 < p_j < 1$), since neither trivial tasks nor constant test columns carry ranking signal.

-\textbf{Assumption satisfaction.} Figure~\ref{fig:assumption-mbpp} empirically validates Assumption~\ref{asm:main} on MBPP, which has the most non-trivial tasks and the lowest assumption satisfaction rate of the three benchmarks.
+\textbf{Assumption satisfaction.} Figure~\ref{fig:assumption-mbpp} empirically validates Assumption~\ref{asm:main} on MBPP, which has the most non-trivial tasks and the lowest satisfaction rate among the three benchmarks.
 We bin tasks by $\bar{\delta}$ and use the simplified threshold $\bar{\delta} > 0$ for visual clarity~(the formal threshold $2\sqrt{\ln 2/m}$ is small for $m \approx 500$; see Appendix~\ref{app:assumption} for the formal analysis).
 The assumption is well satisfied on all benchmarks; detailed satisfaction rates are in Table~\ref{tab:assumption-summary}.
 The performance gains concentrate in the Middle region, where informative and misleading tests coexist: ACES-O passes 52/89 tasks versus 46/89 for ACES-C and 35/89 for Majority Voting.
 In the Easy region, all methods achieve near-perfect pass rates~($\geq 97\%$), leaving little room for improvement; in the Hard region, no method passes more than 1 of 14 tasks, suggesting the pass matrix alone is insufficient when average test quality is very low and complementary signals such as static analysis may be needed~(cf.\ Section~\ref{sec:main-results}).
-The bottom panel shows that both ACES variants outperform Majority Voting regardless of whether the assumption holds; when it is not satisfied~($\bar{\delta} \leq 0$), ACES-O has a substantial advantage over ACES-C~(16/52 vs.\ 9/52), indicating that iterative optimization is particularly valuable in this regime.
+The bottom panel shows that both ACES variants outperform Majority Voting whether or not the assumption holds; when it fails~($\bar{\delta} \leq 0$), ACES-O substantially outperforms ACES-C~(16/52 vs.\ 9/52), showing that iterative optimization is particularly valuable in this regime.

 \textbf{Impact of test quality on performance.} To understand \emph{why} ACES-O outperforms, we measure each $\delta_j$ bin's impact on performance as the drop incurred by removing its tests~(Figure~\ref{fig:binremoval}).
 The key finding is an asymmetric dependence on test quality.
 In the misleading-test region~($\delta_j < 0$), both ACES variants are more robust: the most misleading bin~($\delta_j \approx {-}0.9$) reduces Pass@1 by $0.056$ for Majority Voting but by only $0.049$ for ACES-C and $0.030$ for ACES-O~($46\%$ less sensitive).
 This is consistent with the ACES weights having already down-weighted misleading tests, so that their presence or absence has little effect on the final ranking.
 Conversely, informative tests~($\delta_j > 0$) contribute more to ACES-O than to Majority Voting~(e.g., $0.030$ vs.\ $0.012$ at $\delta_j \approx 0.3$), because the optimization has up-weighted these high-quality tests.
 This asymmetry shows that LOO-AUC-based weighting effectively separates informative from misleading tests in the pass matrix.